pypa/pip/docs/user_guide.rst

 Running ``pip install --upgrade SomePackage`` would upgrade `SomePackage` *and* `AnotherPackage` despite `AnotherPackage` already being satisifed.

-pip doesn't currently have an option to do a "non-recursive" upgrade, but you can achieve it using these 2 steps::
+pip doesn't currently have an option to do a non-recursive upgrade, but you can achieve it using these 2 steps::

   pip install --upgrade --no-deps SomePackage